Zinc: Isolation

-Metallic zinc was isolated in India by 1300 AD, much earlier than in the West.
+Metallic zinc was isolated in India by 1300 AD.
 Before it was isolated in Europe, it was imported from India in about 1600 CE.
 Postlewayt's Universal Dictionary, a contemporary source giving technological information in Europe, did not mention zinc before 1751 but the element was studied before then.

 Flemish metallurgist and alchemist P. M. de Respour reported that he had extracted metallic zinc from zinc oxide in 1668.
 By the start of the 18th century, Étienne François Geoffroy described how zinc oxide condenses as yellow crystals on bars of iron placed above zinc ore that is being smelted.
 In Britain, John Lane is said to have carried out experiments to smelt zinc, probably at Landore, prior to his bankruptcy in 1726.

 In 1738 in Great Britain, William Champion patented a process to extract zinc from calamine in a vertical retort-style smelter.
 His technique resembled that used at Zawar zinc mines in Rajasthan, but no evidence suggests he visited the Orient.
 Champion's process was used through 1851.

-German chemist Andreas Marggraf normally gets credit for discovering pure metallic zinc, even though Swedish chemist Anton von Swab had distilled zinc from calamine four years previously.
+German chemist Andreas Marggraf normally gets credit for isolating pure metallic zinc in the West, even though Swedish chemist Anton von Swab had distilled zinc from calamine four years previously.
 In his 1746 experiment, Marggraf heated a mixture of calamine and charcoal in a closed vessel without copper to obtain a metal.
 This procedure became commercially practical by 1752.